dOpensource/dsiprouter/README.md

 ./dsiprouter.sh install -rtpengine
 ```

-Once the install is complete, dSIPRouter will automatically start the HTTP server and the RTPEngine if it was installed.
+Once the install is complete, dSIPRouter will automatically start MySQL, Kamailio and the UI.
+But, you will need to reboot the physical server or virtual machine for the RTP Engine to start.
+This is a known [issue](https://github.com/dOpensource/dsiprouter/issues/42)

 ### Login